LaurentMazare/tensorflow-ocaml/examples/neural-style/README.md

-This contains an implementation of [Neural Style transfer](https://arxiv.org/abs/1508.06576) in ocaml.
+This contains an ocaml implementation of [Neural Style transfer](https://arxiv.org/abs/1508.06576) using a VGG-19 convolutional network.

 ## Installation